 - On Hanthana Mountain, you can see a few radio and television towers.Its transmission center for the entire central province is

-- The place is also ideal for camping and bird watching.
+- The place is also ideal for camping and birdwatching.

-- Ambuluwawa, Peacock Hills, Kukulagala, Alagalla, Bathalegala, Knuckles Mountain Range, Pettigala and Dolosbage are some of the peaks that you can observe from the top of the Hanthana.
+- Ambuluwawa, Peacock Hills, Kukulagala, Alagalla, Bathalegala, Knuckles Mountain Range, Pettigala, and Dolosbage are some of the peaks that you can observe from the top of the Hanthana.

 071 0857333 – Kalana

-Our Trip to Hanthana Mountain Range
+Our Trip to the Hanthana Mountain Range

 We arranged a hike to Hanthana in 2019 with the four members of the team.
-Our route started from the Uduwela.
+Our route started from Uduwela.
 There was a tea estate and a tea center near the starting point of our journey.
-It took one hour to reach the first peak.
+It took an hour to reach the first peak.
 We first saw radio towers.
 But we never stopped there and followed the footpath until we came to a place with a beautiful view.
 We stayed a few hours in the middle of the mountain range.
 But we missed the Katusu Konda during that trip due to lack of time.
 However, it was a very enjoyable trip with a little bit of fatigue.

 Things to Consider Before You Go